St. Kitts delivers -- scenic railway, lovely scenery, musical hosts, glittering bays, galleries and golf

 We combined those two pursuits on the charming St. Kitts Scenic Railway.
 Over a century old, it is a link with the island's once thriving sugar industry.
 A few plantations sprinkle the landscape, but the railway is far more interesting.
 It is alive, moving and fun.

-WE BELLIED UP to a generous train bar.
-Because the day was early -- not yet noon -- we opted for virgin guava and strawberry drinks.
-Our fellow travelers, however, deemed it to be cocktail hour, as our pleasant Kittsian bartender served up dozens of daiquiris, rum punches, pina coladas and other custom beverages.
+WE BELLIED UP to a generous train bar, our first clue that St. Kitts delivers.
+Because the day was early -- not yet noon -- we opted for a virgin guava and strawberry drink.
+Our fellow travelers, however, deemed it to be cocktail hour.
+So our pleasant native islander, a jovial bartender, served up dozens of daiquiris, rum punches, pina coladas and other custom beverages.
 She cheerfully satisfied three dozen of us, with help from a large blender, plenty of ice, her two-fisted magic and our own able passing of glasses to the appropriate customers.

-Sugar's siren song captivated the world around that time and St. Kitts had the perfect tropical climate and rich volcanic soil to supply the booming demand.
+Sugar's siren song captivated the world in the early 1700s because she had the perfect tropical climate and rich volcanic soil to supply the booming demand for sugar.
 The island's sugar industry was one of the Caribbean's most successful, with 68 plantations dotting 68 square miles in the glory days.

-New friends spent a day hiking through abandoned fortresses and the remnants of once glorious plantations, rich in architectural details in the midst of swaying sugar cane fields and farm critters.
+We spent part of our day with new friends, hiking through abandoned fortresses and the remnants of once glorious plantations, rich in architectural details in the midst of swaying sugar cane fields and farm critters.

-We admired in the distance, the lovely peaks of Nevis, the West Indian Island that shaped Alexander Hamilton.
+St. Kitts delivers at every turn.
+We admired in the distance the lovely peaks of Nevis, the West Indian Island that shaped Alexander Hamilton.
 The two islands constitute one country: the Federation of Saint Kitts and Nevis.
-Years ago, I spent a week on quiet Nevis -- awakened by the call of the monkeys -- relaxing in plush digs of a converted sugar mill.
+Years ago, we spent a week on quiet Nevis -- awakened by the call of the monkeys -- relaxing in plush digs of a converted sugar mill.
 Nevis is also known for its pristine beaches including the famous Pinney's.
-I experienced crystal clear snorkeling water at Oualie there.
+We experienced crystal clear snorkeling at Oualie there, too.

 A VISIT TO St. Kitts should include two more stops: the historic Brimstone Hill Fortress for its stunning views and ambiance, and a unique state-of-the-art Eco Park with a demonstration farm and plantation style visitors center.
 If you golf, St. Kitts has some of the world's most attractive courses.
 And its batik art is world famous.